 b.
 Listening comprehension activities (15%)

-In the activities of written production and oral interaction, the student should be able to produce messages on subjects of the specialty, with linguistic correction, and a certain degree of creativity and complexity, taking into account the specific communicative context.
+In the activities of written expression and oral expression and interaction, the student must be able to produce messages on topics of the specialty and aspects of the teaching-learning of English as a foreign language worked on in the subject, with linguistic correction, and a certain degree of creativity and complexity, taking into account the specific communicative context.

-Qualification criteria and requirements to pass the subject:
+Grading criteria and requirements to pass the course

-To pass the subject it will be necessary for the student to obtain, in the sum total of the different activities, a score equal to or greater than 60% of the maximum score, as well as a score equal to or greater than 50% of the maximum score in each one of the groups of activities (corresponding to the different skills and the use of English).
+To pass the subject it will be necessary for the student to obtain, in the total sum of the different activities, a score equal to or greater than 50% of the maximum score, as well as a score equal to or greater than 40% of the maximum score in each one of the groups of activities described above.

-In the case of obtaining a score lower than 50% in one of the activity groups (i.e., in some of the skills or use of English) or a total score lower than 60%, it will mean that the student has not reached the minimum level of requirement and, therefore, will not have passed the subject.
+In the case of obtaining a score of less than 40% in any of the groups of activities described above or a total score of less than 50%, it will mean that the student has not reached the minimum level of demand and, therefore, will not have passed the course.

-In second call the tests and the percentages are the same as in the first one, but the student will have to take only the test that was not passed in first call, conserving the obtained qualification in the other test.
+The tests and evaluation and qualification criteria are the same as those referred to above for the global test.
+In this call the student may choose to take only the test not passed in the first call, keeping the grade obtained in the passed test.

-In fifth and sixth call the tests and the percentages are the same as in the rest of the calls.
-The tests will be evaluated by the corresponding examining board.
+In the fifth and sixth calls, the tests and the percentages are the same as in the rest of the calls.
+The evidence will be evaluated by the corresponding Examining Board.

 The learning process that has been designed for this subject is based on the following:

-- The principles of the Communicative Approach that proposes attention to the development of the student's communicative competence from a multiple perspective: discursive, grammatical, pragmatic, strategic and intercultural and with a learner-centered orientation that makes learners aware of their own learning process.
+- The principles of the communicative approach that proposes attention to the development of communicative competence from a multiple perspective: discursive, grammatical, pragmatic, strategic and intercultural and with an orientation centered on the student and his awareness of the learning process itself.

-- The task-based approach, such that students must perform tasks using the language for a given communicative purpose and working collaboratively and cooperatively in groups in which students acquire specific roles and responsibilities
+- The task-based approach to learning, in which students must carry out different language tasks using the language for a specific communicative purpose and working collaboratively and cooperatively in groups in which students acquire specific roles and responsibilities

 - The use of technology inside and outside the classroom as a motivating element for students and to promote autonomy in learning a foreign language

-- Autonomous learning guided in the development of linguistic competence outside the classroom (flipped learning)
+- Autonomous learning guided in the development of grammatical competence to establish new connections between form and function

-- The development of thinking skills to promote a deep and meaningful learning of the language and of the specific themes developed.
+- The development of thinking skills to promote a deep and significant learning of the language and of the specific topics that are developed through it.